If you are a new mom, the one word that you can be using more often to take back control of your life and your time is…

 5. RELATIONSHIPS DON’T HAVE TO BE ALL OR NOTHING

-You may find yourself saying ‘no’ to the all or nothing mentality.
-Prior to becoming a mom, you were able to all in on most of your friendship and relationships.
+You may find yourself saying “no” to the all or nothing mentality.
+Prior to becoming a mom, you may have been completely available for most of your friends and relationships.
 It gets considerably more difficult to maintain each of those relationships but that doesn’t mean you have to give up on them.

 - Your seven phone calls a week may drop down to two and depending on the relationship, that can be OK.

-- Those weekly phones calls may drop down to monthly phones, that can be OK too.
+- Those weekly phone calls may drop down to monthly phones, which can be OK too.

-Some relationships don’t require that you talk to each other every day, it just has to be built on love, understanding, and respect.
+Some relationships don’t require that you talk to each other every day.
 Some friends can go months without speaking and pick right back up with no problem.
 Those are the amazing bonds you don’t want to lose.
 So, plan to connect with those friends when time permits.
 Something can be better than nothing.

 6. IT’S NOT A BAD WORD